Aalto-Electric-Drives/motulator/README.md

 Usage
 -----
-An example script `main.py` exemplifies how to configure and simulate different models.
-More detailed documentation will be provided quite soon...
+The folder `examples` contains example scripts for different drive systems and control methods.
+More detailed documentation will be provided later.

 Acknowledgement
 ---------------